bhas/HYF-exercises/javascript1/week3/lesson.md

 ### Tasks

-1. Visualize the call stack for this code and check if you guess correctly
+1. Visualize the call stack for this code and check if you guessed correctly

 ```js
 function bookPlaneTickets() {